ropensci/fishbaseapi/README.md

 Draft Fishbase API - using Ruby's Sinatra framework

+`http` is a command line tool from the Python library [httpie](https://github.com/jakubroztocil/httpie) used below - `curl` will do that same thing.

 `jq` is used below to make examples brief - get it at [http://stedolan.github.io/jq/](http://stedolan.github.io/jq/).

 This is being developed on a local machine - will be on a public server soon (hopefully).
 Data is not included in this repo, so you can't actually follow the below instructions, unless you have the DB :)